thi-ng/umbrella/packages/atom/README.md

 ## About

-Mutable wrappers for nested immutable values with optional undo/redo history and transaction support.
+Mutable wrappers for nested immutable values with optional undo/redo history and transaction support

 Additional support for: